GodEye00/QA-Systems/README.md

 3. **Run the Docker Container**:

-Once the image is successfully pulled, run the image using the following command.
-Note:  Make sure the .env file you created in step 2 is in the same directory as where you run the docker image:
+Once the image is successfully pulled, run the image using the following command. **Note**:  Make sure the .env file you created in step 2 is in the same directory as where you run the docker image:

 ```bash
 docker run --env-file .env -p 5000:5000 -p 8501:8501 dawuda/qa_system:v1